-UIPrint is an abstract base class for print formatters: objects that lay out custom printable content that can cross page boundaries.
-Given a print formatter, the printing system can automate the printing of the type of content associated with the print formatter.
+An abstract base class for print formatters, which are objects that lay out custom printable content that can cross page boundaries.

 - iOS 4.2+